-- Work with the school team regarding an Emergency Action Plan that accommodates their child's needs throughout the school including in the classroom, in the cafeteria, in after-school programs, and during school-sponsored activities. - Provide the required BB&N written medical documentation, instructions, and medications as directed by the student's licensed prescriber following the BB&N medication policy well in advance of the student participating in the program (by the assigned deadline dates provided to families through the school portal). - Educate the child in the self-management of any and all allergies including: Strategies for avoiding exposure to allergens such as unsafe foods and insects; Symptoms of allergic reactions; How and when to tell an adult about an allergy-related problem; and - Review policies/procedures with the school staff, and the child (if age-appropriate) after a reaction has occurred. - For B-8th grade students participating in the school's lunch program, parents/caregivers are responsible for reviewing the list of ingredients for foods selected for their student to ensure that the lunch selected meets any allergy or restriction. - For 9-12th grade students participating in the school's lunch program are responsible for reviewing the list of ingredients for foods selected.
+- Notify the school of their child's life-threatening allergies. - Work with the school team regarding an Emergency Action Plan that accommodates their child's needs throughout the school including in the classroom, in the cafeteria, in after-school programs, and during school-sponsored activities. - Provide the required BB&N written medical documentation, instructions, and medications as directed by the student's licensed prescriber following the BB&N medication policy well in advance of the student participating in the program (by the assigned deadline dates provided to families through the school portal). - Educate the child in the self-management of any and all allergies including: - o Strategies for avoiding exposure to allergens such as unsafe foods and insects; - o Symptoms of allergic reactions; - o How and when to tell an adult about an allergy-related problem; and - o How to read food labels (age appropriate). - Review policies/procedures with the school staff, and the child (if age-appropriate) after a reaction has occurred - For B-8th grade students participating in the school's lunch program, parents/caregivers are responsible for reviewing the list of ingredients for foods selected for their student to ensure that the lunch selected meets any allergy or restriction. - For 9-12th grade students participating in the school's lunch program are responsible for reviewing the list of ingredients for foods selected.
 Students may ask any allergy related questions of the school nurse and Dining Service Director.